Early interventions for healthy ageing

 Overview

 The Australian Government Department of Health and Aged Care funds North Western Melbourne Primary Health Network to support older people to live at home for as long as possible.
-This will be achieved through commissioning early intervention activities and models of care for chronic disease management to support healthy ageing and reduce pressure on hospitals, aged care and other health services.
+This is achieved through commissioning early intervention activities and models of care for chronic disease management to support healthy ageing and reduce pressure on hospitals, aged care and other health services.

-- Identify and engage people aged at least 50 (or Aboriginal and Torres Strait Islander adults aged at least 35) who are at risk of or have one or more chronic conditions.
+• identify and engage people aged at least 50 (or Aboriginal and Torres Strait Islander adults aged at least 35) who are at risk of or have one or more chronic conditions.

 Outcomes